Inapplicability of the TVOR Method to USHMM Data Outlier Identification: Inapplicability of Assumptions

 \section{Inapplicability of Assumptions}

-We claim that the application of TVOR does not in reality indicate any potential problems with the Jasenovac list or any of its subsets.
-In fact, unlike the experiments on synthetic data and synthetic subsets of real census data, TVOR is entirely inapplicable to the USHMM dataset as the dataset does not even come close to the fundamental assumption of these models --- that all lists in the set, except possible outliers, should share similar probability distributions or at least similar smoothness, and, in the case of the modified TVOR in \eqref{ddd}, also share similar smoothness as the German 1939 census.
-Such an assumption is explicitly acknowledged in \citep[Sec.~I]{BanEle21} and throughout the paper.
+We claim that the application of TVOR to USHMM data does not in reality indicate any potential problems with the Jasenovac list or any of its subsets.
+In fact, TVOR is entirely inapplicable to the USHMM dataset as the dataset does not even come close to satisfying the fundamental assumption of TVOR --- that all lists in the set, except possible outliers, should share {similar probability distributions or at least DTVs}, and, in the case of the modified TVOR in \eqref{ddd}, also share similar DTVs to the German 1939 census.
+Such an assumption is acknowledged in \cite[Sec.~I]{BanEle21} and throughout \cite{BanEle21}.

-In their only discussion of this challenge, the authors of \citep{BanEle21} recognize that the lists may not have similar probability distributions, but argue that ``geographical locations of these populations differ, but they still mostly cover the populations whose birth year histograms should have similar discrete total variation properties'' \citep[Sec.~IV-D2]{BanEle21}.
-However, \citep{BanEle21} does not offer further qualitative or quantitative support of such a wide-ranging statement, and only gives explanations for why particular lists may or may not be flagged as outliers in terms of DTVs.
+In their only discussion of this challenge, the authors of \cite{BanEle21} write ``The geographical locations of these populations differ, but they still mostly cover the populations whose birth year histograms should have similar discrete total variation properties'' \cite[Sec.~IV-D2]{BanEle21}. {However, such a broad claim that birth year histograms should \textit{a priori} be expected to have similar DTVs is not supported in \mbox{\cite{BanEle21}}.} Such a claim is easily disproved {in general} by a wealth of historical evidence, as well as by data analysis.

-The claim that lists across the dataset ``should'' have similar smoothness properties is easily disproved by a wealth of historical evidence, as well as the data analysis of \citep{BanEle21} itself.
-As mentioned above, the USHMM lists have been obtained from a variety of historical documents \citep{USH} of varying quality and purpose.
-There is no reason to believe either the probability distributions or the smoothness of data across those documents would be similar.
-The quality and biases of age reporting notoriously depend on the method of data collection \cite{Rutetal90}, and precise population registry books, such as, e.g., those kept by the Judenrat of the \L\'{o}d\'{z} Ghetto \citep{USH20619} will possibly contain smoother data than those collected in the absence of written records, by oral examination \cite{Rutetal90}.

-The claim of shared smoothness across the dataset also breaks down when examined through the perspective of data analysis proposed in \citep{BanEle21} itself.
-In \cite[Sec.~III-A]{BanEle21}, the authors state the following about the normalized DTV: ``[...] if this score is calculated for every sample in a group of samples that are expected to have similar smoothness, then the ones with the highest scores can be considered as outlier candidates''.
-Let us thus consider the normalized DTV score of all 16 lists similar in size to the Jasenovac list (with $39000\leq N\leq 157000$); we choose lists similar in size to minimize the impact of possible bias in normalization that we discuss in the subsequent section.

-Let $m(N)$ fit as the expected DTV of these $16$ lists.
-If the fit was good and all lists, except perhaps Jasenovac, were to have similar smoothness, the signed $d'$ score $d'_\pm=(\|h\|_V-m(N))/\sqrt{N}$ would by definition be similar \textit{for nearly all} those lists, where $m(N)$ is fitted as the expected DTV of those lists.
-Fig.~\ref{fig3} illustrates the values of $d'_\pm$ for those 16 lists.